 Each year, SK Telecom conducts a performance evaluation that covers the independent directors' attendance of the Board and the committee meetings, expertise in the company's businesses and technologies, contributions, how actively they fulfilled their Board activities, etc., and the results are discussed at a Board meeting.
-When a director is re-nominated by the Independent Director Recommendation Committee after the end of his/ her term, his/her previous performance as a Board member is considered.
+When a director is renominated by the Independent Director Recommendation Committee after the end of his/her term, his/her previous performance as a Board member is considered.

 The remuneration of executives, including the CEO, is calculated based on the performance within the limits determined at the General Shareholders' Meeting.
 Performance evaluations include external key indicators such as three major customer satisfaction surveys and sustainability evaluation results as well as environmental and social indicators such as greenhouse gas reduction, sales for green solutions, and social contribution solution business sales.
-When calculating the remuneration in line with the performance, the company comprehensively evaluates the measurable indicators of the financial performance consisting of sales, operating profit, EVA, etc., and the non-measurable indicators including leadership, achievement of strategic initiatives, expertise and other corporate management performance within the scope not exceeding 200% of basic annual salary.
+When calculating the remuneration in line with the performance, performance-based compensation of up to 200% of the annual salary is determined by a comprehensive evaluation of measurable indices such as financial performances including revenue, operating profit, share price and EVA and the long-term based KPIs including total shareholder returns, ESG performance and ESG related risk management performance, new Business Portfolio and growth drivers by executing new growth strategy.
 In the interest of enhancing the transparency of management and directors' remuneration, including that of the CEO, since 2014, SK Telecom has disclosed the individual remuneration of auditors and directors and auditors whose remunerations were above KRW 500 million within the company's business reports.